KDE/kinit/README.md

 ## Adapting programs to use kdeinit.

-The sourcecode of a program does not require any change to take advantage of kdeinit.
+The source code of a program does not require any change to take advantage of kdeinit.
 Only the makefile requires an adaption, if the Makefile.am of a normal program looks like this: